PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Abstract

 \section{Abstract}

-Phosphorylation is central to numerous fundamental cellular processes, influencing the onset and progression of a variety of diseases.
-The correct identification of these phosphorylation sites is of great importance to unravel the intricate molecular mechanisms within cells and during viral infections, potentially leading to the discovery of new therapeutic targets.
-In this study, we introduce PTransIPs, a novel deep learning model for the identification of phosphorylation sites.
-PTransIPs treat amino acids within protein sequences as words, extracting unique encodings based on their type and sequential position.
-The model also incorporates embeddings from large pretrained protein models as additional data inputs.
-PTransIPS is further trained on a combination model of convolutional neural network with residual connections and Transformer model equipped with multi-head attention mechanisms.
-At last, the model outputs classification results through a fully connected layer.
-The results of independent testing reveal that PTransIPs outperforms existing state-of-the-art(SOTA) methods, achieving AUROCs of 0.9232 and 0.9660 for identifying phosphorylated S/T and Y sites respectively.
-In addition, ablation studies prove that pretrained model embeddings contribute to the performance of PTransIPs.
-Furthermore, PTransIPs has interpretable amino acid preference, visible training process and shows generalizability on other bioactivity classification tasks.
-To facilitate usage, our code and data are publicly accessible at \url{https://github.com/StatXzy7/PTransIPs}.
+Phosphorylation is pivotal in numerous fundamental cellular processes and plays a significant role in the onset and progression of various diseases.
+The accurate identification of these phosphorylation sites is crucial for unraveling the molecular mechanisms within cells and during viral infections, potentially leading to the discovery of novel therapeutic targets.
+In this study, we develop PTransIPs, a new deep learning framework for the identification of phosphorylation sites.
+Independent testing results demonstrate that PTransIPs outperforms existing state-of-the-art (SOTA) methods, achieving AUCs of 0.9232 and 0.9660 for the identification of phosphorylated S/T and Y sites, respectively.
+PTransIPs contributes from three aspects.
+1) PTransIPs is the first to apply protein pre-trained language model (PLM) embeddings to this task.
+It utilizes ProtTrans and EMBER2 to extract sequence and structure embeddings, respectively, as additional inputs into the model, effectively addressing issues of dataset size and overfitting, thus enhancing model performance; 2) PTransIPs is based on Transformer architecture, optimized through the integration of convolutional neural networks and TIM loss function, providing practical insights for model design and training; 3) The encoding of amino acids in PTransIPs enables it to serve as a universal framework for other peptide bioactivity tasks, with its excellent performance shown in extended experiments of this paper.
+Our code, data and models are publicly available at \url{https://github.com/StatXzy7/PTransIPs}.